Emma Freud: Cultural work

-For 6 years Freud hosted the national and international broadcasts for National Theatre Live.
-Since 2009 she has chaired many Platform performances at the National Theatre - interviewing actors, writers and directors including Sir John Mortimer, Sir Nicholas Hytner and Bryan Cranston.
+For six years Freud hosted the national and international broadcasts for National Theatre Live.
+Since 2009 she has chaired many Platform performances at the National Theatre – interviewing actors, writers and directors including Sir John Mortimer, Sir Nicholas Hytner and Bryan Cranston.

-She has chaired at festivals and live events, - including interviews with Al Pacino, Graham Norton, Mary Berry, Nadiya Hussain, Claudia Winkleman.
+She has chaired at festivals and live events – including interviews with Al Pacino, Graham Norton, Mary Berry, Nadiya Hussain and Claudia Winkleman.

-She presents the 'Emma Freud Talks To...’ strand at the Cheltenham Literary Festival - including Sir David Attenborough, Bill Nighy, Helena Bonham Carter, Sir Lenny Henry, and Bono.
+She has presented the Emma Freud Talks To... strand at the Cheltenham Literary Festival – speaking to guests including Sir David Attenborough, Bill Nighy, Helena Bonham Carter, Sir Lenny Henry, and Bono.

 Charity and campaigning work

-Freud has worked for Comic Relief since 1992 - starting with stuffing envelopes, rising to Executive Producer of Red Nose Day.
-Together with Richard Curtis, she has helped raise over 1.5bn for projects tackling poverty all over the UK and internationally.
+Freud has worked for Comic Relief since 1992 – starting with stuffing envelopes, rising to Executive Producer of Red Nose Day.
+Together with Richard Curtis, she has helped raise money for projects tackling poverty across the UK and internationally.

 From 2004 to 2005, she was a co-creator of Make Poverty History and the Live 8 concerts.

 She was awarded an OBE for services to the charitable sector in 2011.

-She and Curtis have four children.
+She is a patron of Suffolk Libraries.